ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 Before you post a question or answer, consider:

 - Does it contribute to a positive, constructive, and respectful forum for discussion and learning?
-- Does it contain contain source code or other information that shouldn't be shared class-wide?
+- <a id="p:piazza-ai"></a>Does it contain contain source code from your solution or other information that shouldn't be shared class-wide?
 - Is it a question that's been asked before, that you could find via searching?

 If you make a post that violates these guidelines, we may make it private and remind you of these guidelines.
 Overall, our goal is to make the public content on Piazza constructive and relevant for everyone.